What is Dyslexia?

 • The child commonly gets "left" and "right" mixed up.

-• Numbers and letters may be reversed without realizing when the child is 7 year-old
+• Numbers and letters may be reversed without realising when the child is 7 year-old

 • The child might not follow a pattern of progression seen in other children.
 The child may learn how to spell a word today and completely forget the next day.